WaiYanNyeinNaing/Real-Time-Emotional-Recognition-with-Deep-Learning/README.md

 Real time emotional recognition - python detect_emotions.py

-(The program will creat a window to display the scene capture by webcamera and a window representing the probabilities of detected emotions.)
+(The program will creat a window to display the scene capture by webcamera and a window representing the detected emotions.)